 BGF backs Scotland’s biggest family-owned paint retailer

-BGF has invested £2.7m in Stirling-headquartered family business, The Paint Shed, to expand its online presence and accelerate the roll out of additional stores.
+BGF, the UK and Ireland’s most active investor, has invested £2.7 million in Stirling-headquartered family business, The Paint Shed, to expand its online presence and accelerate the roll out of additional stores.

 The funding will support the roll out of five new stores, with sites planned in Scotland and England.
 Meanwhile, the investment will further grow the company’s online presence and e-commerce capabilities creating an additional 20 jobs over the next 24 months.

 The Paint Shed was founded by Ogilvie Rolland in 1995 and sells a wide range of branded trade paints and accessories to independent painters and decorators and retail consumers via its e-commerce site and through its network of 15 stores across central Scotland.

 During lockdown The Paint Shed quickly adapted to the closure of its stores and focused on driving online sales with the launch of a new click and collect service.
 The Paint Shed also completed work on its newest outlet in Anniesland, which opened in March, alongside its network of other stores.

 Ogilvie Rolland, Founder and Executive Chairman, The Paint Shed, commented: “The past few months have been challenging for many companies, our staff and management have worked hard to ensure that the business is ready to operate in our new normal way to shop for paint.
 Over the past four years our online sales have grown by 100% year on year, and this has accelerated further post the coronavirus outbreak.